Wildlife Branch - Wildlife Diversity Program

 While California is a global biodiversity hotspot, it is also home to more threatened and endangered species than any other state in the U.S. The Wildlife Diversity Program works to support the recovery of invertebrates, birds, mammals, reptiles and amphibians listed as Threatened or Endangered under the California Endangered Species Act (CESA) and/or the federal Endangered Species Act in a variety of ways.
 This includes evaluating petitions and conducting species status assessments to inform CESA listing or de-listing decisions by the California Fish and Game Commission, preparing and implementing conservation strategies and recovery plans, and supporting or conducting research and conservation actions when funding is available.
 We also work to prevent the need to list species by compiling the best available science and expertise on the status of California's wildlife Species of Special Concern and by supporting and conducting research and management actions to promote their recovery.

-Pollinators play a crucial roles in supporting biodiversity and healthy ecosystems by supporting plant reproduction and plant diversity.
-Pollinators also support many benefits that humans receive from healthy ecosystems (i.e., ecological services) -- most notably, food security by pollinating the flowering plants that produce fruits, vegetables, and nuts.
-California is a global hotspot for native bee biodiversity with about 1600 species.
-In addition to native bees other pollinators include butterflies, flies, moths, beetles, wasps, birds, bats, other small mammals, and lizards.
-Our program supports CDFW's efforts to restore habitat and promote nectar resources for pollinators on our Wildlife Areas and Ecological Reserves, including breeding (milkweed) and migratory resources (flowering plants) for the iconic western monarch butterfly across the coast range and Central Valley.
-For additional information on the status of the monarch population and CDFW’s conservation efforts, see our Monarch Butterfly webpage.
-We have also partnered with The Xerces Society for Invertebrate Conservation to create a community-science driven California Bumble Bee Atlas to track and help conserve California's native bumble bee species.
+Pollinators play a crucial role in the maintenance of biodiverse, healthy ecosystems by facilitating plant reproduction.
+Pollinators are an ecosystem service provider, supporting food production by pollinating a wide variety of crops, including most fruits, vegetables, and nuts.
+In California, pollinating animals include bees, butterflies, flies, moths, beetles, wasps, birds, and bats.
+Our program supports CDFW's efforts to restore habitat and promote nectar resources for pollinators on our Wildlife Areas and Ecological Reserves.
+Our conservation efforts also focus on declining pollinator species including the monarch butterfly and several native bumble bee species.
+For more information on the status of the western monarch population see our Monarch Butterfly page.
+We are also partnering with The Xerces Society for Invertebrate Conservation to create a community-science driven California Bumble Bee Atlas to track and help conserve California's native bumble bee species, join us by signing up to survey and contribute to our pollinator conservation efforts.

 We coordinate the solicitation, review, and selection of grant proposals for three different federal wildlife grant programs: State Wildlife Grants, Endangered Species Conservation and Recovery Grants, and Endangered Species Conservation and Recovery Land Acquisition Grants.
-These grant programs promote conservation of California's Species of Greatest Conservation Need and recovery of federally listed species.
-For more information related to these programs or to sign up for grant related notifications, see our CDFW Grant Opportunities page
+These grant programs promote conservation of California's Species of Greatest Conservation Need (PDF) and recovery of federally listed species.
+For more information related to these programs or to sign up for grant related notifications, see CDFW's Grant Opportunities page.

 CDFW's Document Library provides public access to thousands of documents pertaining to wildlife species or their habitats.
 Recent publications and reports specifically related to our work are also readily available in our Program Library